adamsilver/fdpb/08-a-filter-form.md

 # A filter form

-Filters go with search, like ying goes with yang.
+Facet navigation or guided navigation, or more plainly, *filters*, go with search like ying goes with yang.

 There's only so much you can do with a free form search field.
-In the introduction to ‘A Search Form’, you'll recall the conversation I had with my Mum when I was trying to find ‘a t-shirt’.
+In the introduction to ‘A Search Form’, you'll recall the typically conversation I had with my Mum when I was trying to find a t-shirt.
 ‘A t-shirt’ being hardly specific, meant Mum had to ask me ‘is it for football or tennis?’ because she didn't have enough information to go on to give me a useful answer.
-This question is a filter.
+In technical terms, this type of question is a filter on the broader search for a t shirt.

 On the web, a search can yield thousands, or even, millions of results depending on the content available.
-As humans, we can't juggle more than 7 discrete pieces of data at a time, so being able to narrow the breadth of results easily to get to ‘find the t-shirt’ is important.
-A filter, also referred to as *facet* or *guided navigation* is important because it offers users a way to find stuff using their own mental model.
+Humans can't juggle more than approximately seven things at the same time, so being able to narrow a large swath of results is crucial.
+The ability to filter not only offers an additional dimension of control, but it does so in a way that matches a user's own mental model.

-In ‘Designing for Faceted Search’, Stephanie Lemieux has an excellent example of this.
-She says:
+In ‘Designing for Faceted Search’, Stephanie Lemieux has an excellent example of why this is.

 > Think of a cookbook: authors have to organize the recipes in one way only-by course or by main ingredient-and users have to work with whatever choice of organizing principle that has been made, regardless of how that fits their particular style of searching.
 An online recipe site using faceted search can allow users to decide how they’d like to navigate to a specific recipe [by course type, cuisine or cooking method for example].

-In this chapter we're going to look at how links, radio buttons and checkboxes are used to design different types of filters and the impact they have on the experience for users.
+In this chapter we're going to look at how links, radio buttons and checkboxes can be used to design different types of filters and how this impacts the experience for users.
 Then we'll look at some potential enhancements and some important considerations for designing for small screens.

 ## Types of filters